Updated in September 2024 by Beth

 Victoria Falls town centre is very small which means that the only transport you’ll really need is your feet.
 The curio shops and restaurants are in easy walking distance of each other.

-If you’re staying at a lodge out of town, check if they have a shuttle service that goes into the town centre – most of them do (and it’s often free).
+If you’re staying at a lodge out of town, check if they have a shuttle service that also goes from the accommodation into the town centre – most of them do (and it’s often free).

 If you do an activity such as the gorge swing or white-water rafting, transport from your accommodation to the activity is usually included.